 Who Should Attend

-Graduates of the Postgraduate Program in Contemporary & Esthetic Dentistry: Level I who want to take their restorative and esthetic dentistry to the next level.
+Graduates of the Postgraduate Program in Contemporary & Esthetic Dentistry: Level I who want to gain surgical and restorative experience with dental implants through hands-on simulated patient treatment.

 Illustrated lectures, case presentations, demonstrations, hands-on experience on simulated manikins.

 This course is under the direction of Dr. Paul S. Olin, D.D.S., M.S., Associate Professor, Division of Prosthodontics; Director, Dental Implant Program, University of Minnesota School of Dentistry and includes additional prosthodontic and oral surgery faculty.
 Dr. Olin is the Director of the Postgraduate Programs in Contemporary & Esthetic Dentistry at the University of Minnesota School of Dentistry.